secretGeek/til/windows/bash_on_windows.md

 run bash.

-you have to confirm some scary shit.
+You have to confirm some scary shit.

-the first time it's run it downloads some stuff.
+The first time it's run it downloads some stuff.
 Message:

     -- Beta feature --
     This will install Ubuntu on Windows, distributed by Canonical